strapi-community/strapi-plugin-io/docs/examples/content-types.md

 });
 ```

 The object format provides better control over which events a content type should emit.
-It accepts a uid and the actions array tat specifies the actions that should be emitted.
+It accepts a uid and the actions array that specifies the actions that should be emitted.

+The accepted actions are `create`,`update`, and/or `delete`.

 ```js
 module.exports = ({ env }) => ({